Floating

 Email blasts are an excellent opportunity to engage with your existing subscribers and create a solid brand recall.
 If you’re looking for tips and examples of how to get the most out of email blasts, here are some best practices:

 • Planning and strategy.
-This process involves identifying and documenting your target audience and defining goals and objectives.
-You must ask yourself, what are you trying to achieve with an email blast, how will your target audience react to the email, what action do you want your audience to take from an email blast, and how will you measure success?
-All these answers will help you plan your email content strategically and take a personalized approach to email blasts;
+Ask yourself what you are trying to achieve with an email blast, how will your target audience react to the email, what action you want your audience to take from an email blast, and how you will measure success.
+These answers will help you take a personalized approach to email blasts;

 • Design and layout.
-It’s important to have a good email design, layout, and structure.
-You should pick a responsive template, as statistics show that most of your audience uses mobile devices to open emails, and people get more frustrated by unresponsive emails than ever.
-Add images to your email blast, avoid using more than one font family and break down your emails using headers, footers, and subheaders.
-This ensures your email looks more organized and helps your recipients understand the content;
+Pick a responsive template, as statistics show that most of your audience uses mobile devices to open emails.
+Add images to your email blast, avoid using multiple font families, and break down your emails using headers, footers, and subheaders.

 • List building and management.
-There are a lot of things that can affect your email blast performance — the quality of your email list, reputation of your email marketing service, features of email marketing software, or the size of your mailing list.
-So, you must document your list-building goals, segment your email list, and set smart filter rules based on online behavior or activity to keep your list clean;
+The quality of your email list, the reputation of your email marketing service, or the size of your mailing list can affect your performance.
+So, segment your email list, and set smart filter rules based on online behavior or activity to keep your list clean;

 • Sending and testing.
-Test your campaign by running A/B tests to determine which elements work best.
-For example, the best subject lines will get more opens and clicks than others.
-You can test different variations and determine which message converts better using A/B testing.
-Find the best day to send an email blast before scheduling.
-Craft an attention-grabbing subject line, add an engaging preview text and track relevant metrics to measure success;
+Run A/B tests to determine what works best for your emails.
+Find the best day to send an email blast advertising campaign before scheduling.
+Craft an attention-grabbing subject line, add an engaging preview text, and track relevant metrics to measure success;

 • Find the best times to send email blasts.
-If you don’t send it on the correct day and time, your email blasts may be buried within a sea of other email blasts and messages and will never be seen.
-Emailing at the wrong time could also make you lose valuable leads and prospects.
-So, always test your email blasts and optimize the send timing based on subscribers’ activity, engagement, or time zones.
-You can track email engagement throughout the day and schedule your email blasts when you receive high open rates, clickthrough rates, and click-to-open rates;
+If you don’t send it on the correct day and time, your email blasts may be buried under other emails and will never be seen.
+Optimize the send timing based on subscribers’ activity, engagement, or time zones.
+Schedule your email blasts when you register a high open rate and clickthrough rate;

 • Personalize your email blasts.
-Personalization helps you stand out in a crowded inbox.
-Also, it adds relevance and context to otherwise ‘boring’ and ‘irritating’ email blasts.
-Use your prospect’s first name to personalize the subject line, create an email copy based on user behavior or online activity as per your segmentation strategy, and add dynamic fields within your email copy to address the pain points or appeal to the desires of your subscribers.
+Personalization adds relevance and context to otherwise ‘boring’ and ‘irritating’ email blasting efforts.
+Personalize your subject line and create an email copy based on user behavior to address pain points or appeal to subscribers’ interests.

 Author Bio